Work for hire: Philippines

+South Korea

+The official English translation of the copyright law of South Korea uses the term "work made for hire" for works prepared by employees in the course of their employment:

+Article 41 provides that the copyright term of a work made for hire lasts for 70 years after it has been made public, or for 70 years after its creation if it was not made public within the first 50 years since its creation.

 Copyright duration

 United States

 In the United States a "work for hire" (published after 1978) receives copyright protection until 120 years after creation or 95 years after publication, whichever comes first.
 This differs from the standard U.S. copyright term, life of the author plus 70 years, because the "author" of a work for hire is often not an actual person, in which case the standard term would be unlimited, which is unconstitutional.
 Works published prior to 1978 have no differentiation in copyright term between works made for hire and works with recognized individual creators.

 European Union

 In the European Union, even if a Member State provides for the possibility of a legal person to be the original rightholder, then the duration of protection is in general the same as the copyright term for a personal copyright: i.e., for a literary or artistic work, 70 years from the death of the human author, or in the case of works of joint authorship, 70 years from the death of the last surviving author.
 If the natural author or authors are not identified, nor become known subsequently, then the copyright term is the same as that for an anonymous or pseudonymous work, i.e. 70 years from publication for a literary or artistic work; or, if the work has not been published in that time, 70 years from creation.
 (Copyright durations for works created before 1993 may be subject to transitional arrangements.)